Kevin109/ips-displays-site/content/guides/ips-vs-oled-for-embedded-displays.md

 - The UI has **static elements** for long periods.
 - You require **10+ years availability** with minimal risk of obsolescence.
 - The project demands **cost efficiency** in large volumes.
+- The application involves **medical imaging or diagnostics**, where stable color reproduction and long panel lifespan are critical.
+(For a deeper dive into this, see The Role of [Industrial TFT Displays in Modern Medical Imaging](https://industrial-tft.com/posts/tft-displays-in-modern-medical-imaging/)).

 ### Use OLED when:
 - The design requires **ultra-thin or flexible displays**.